 Call For Papers

-Deadline for submission of proposals: Monday, April 15, 2014
+Early Bird Deadline for submission of proposals: Tuesday, April 15, 2014

 Within this struggle for civil rights, many of the important leaders have been men and women whose rights as women and as members of the gay and lesbian community were subordinated to the general cause.
 Pauli Murray, Bayard Rustin, James Baldwin, and many others litigated, organized, and wrote on behalf of civil rights, believing fully in the path towards equal rights for all.
 Their struggles accentuate the universality of the movement for equality in America, and form a central part of the 2014 National African American History theme.

 The Association for the Study of African American Life and History has selected this theme to mark the fiftieth anniversary of the 1964 Civil Rights Act, and we invite all Americans and the global community to join us in exploring the history of equal rights for all.